Pyrobombus: Habitat and nesting

-Pyrobombus commonly have their nests underground rather than the surface.
-Pyrobombus constructs their nests with no elaborate entrances to its underground canal.
+Pyrobombus commonly nest underground.
+Nest entrances are not elaborate.
 Generally, plant material is collected and accumulated around and in the nest canal for camouflage.
 This camouflage of its nest is also known as a pseudo-nest.
 They use this camouflage to avoid predators and protect against bad weather.
-These colonies will often be small with some species being flexible with their site preference.
-European Pyrobombus species have the tendency to be more selective in site preference, whereby their selection of nesting areas are limited.
+These colonies will often be small with some species being flexible in their site preference.
+European Pyrobombus species tend to be more selective in site preference.